Royal College of Chiropractors Bursaries for Studies in Evidence-based Practice, Research Methods or Clinical Audit

 The Royal College of Chiropractors awards annual bursaries, worth up to £660 each, to enable members to register for Masters-level modules in Research Methods or Evidence-based Practice at little or no cost to themselves.

-- Access to the relevant institution’s online library of full-text journals, and other library facilities and resources, for up to six months
+- Access to the relevant institution’s online library of full-text journals, and other library facilities and resources for the duration

-- M-level credits towards College Membership and Fellowship
+- M-level credits towards RCC Membership and Fellowship

 - CPD-hours to satisfy statutory requirements

-- M-level credits towards a PGCert, PGDip or MSc qualifications should applicants wish to extend their studies (if the module is part of a larger award)
+- M-level credits towards a PGCert, PGDip, MSc etc. qualifications should applicants wish to extend their studies (if the module is part of a larger award)

-To apply for a bursary (for studies that have already commenced, or are due to commence, between September 2016 and March 2017), please download the application form and rules here for return by email or post.
+To apply for a bursary (for studies that have already commenced, or are due to commence, between September 2017 and March 2018), please download the application form and rules below for return by email or post:

 Please email firstname.lastname@example.org or telephone 0118 946 9727 with any queries.